-webOS 2.0 and Roadrunner HD appear in app logsAlex Wagner - Deputy Managing Editor, News Desk
+webOS 2.0 and Roadrunner HD appear in app logsAlex Wagner - Editorial Director of News and Content

 A little over a week ago, a webOS developer spotted both webOS 2.0 and a new device called "Roadrunner" in his app's logs.
 Today we've got logs from another dev's app, but the findings are slightly different than before.
 Killin' It, developer of the webOS app Cloud Hopper, spotted a device that identified itself as the "Roadrunner HD" and sported both webOS 2.0 and a screen resolution of 640x960.
 As with the last Roadrunner rumor we saw, keep in mind that these logs are capable of being faked.
 However, PreCentral points out that Cloud Hopper's isn't publicly available like Foursquare's, so these logs would be much more difficult to fake.